 Glastonbury's world language program uses several external tools to assess student progress towards proficiency in languages.
 Glastonbury also regularly participates in testing opportunities for research purposes (see RFJ test information below).

 Below are several external assessment instruments currently being used in the district, and administered in the Language Lab.
 Many of the listed assessments are used to qualify students for the Connecticut Seal of Biliteracy.
 Click on each one for a demonstration of the assessment.

 The Oral Proficiency Interview by computer (OPIc) is an internet delivered test which provides valid and reliable oral proficiency testing in the target language.
 It was developed in response to increased worldwide demand for the testing of oral language proficiency.
 The computer delivered assessment emulates the ‘live’ Oral Proficiency Interview (OPI), but the delivery of questions is through a carefully designed computer program via a virtual avatar.
 The test can be taken on demand at a convenient time for candidate and proctor.

 The Writing Proficiency Test (WPT) is an assessment to measure how well a person spontaneously writes in a language (without access to revisions and/or editing tools) by comparing his/her performance of specific writing tasks with the criteria stated in the Foreign Language Writing Proficiency Guidelines 2012.

 The ACTFL Assessment of Performance Towards Proficiency in Languages (AAPPL) assesses Interpersonal Listening/Speaking (ILS), Interpretive Reading or Listening, and Presentational Writing in an online format.
 AAPPL assesses the language that students have learned and practiced within a classroom setting and provides evidence of the learner’s proficiency level.
 The AAPPL is about bringing the 5 C’s of the National Standards (Communication, Connections, Cultures, Communities, Comparisons) into a modern performance assessment environment.
-Students are given a series of tasks in each communication mode -interpersonal, interpretive and presentational.